Post

 Alt text

 Illustration of the notation for the neighbors of the pair (A,B), where blue stands for cooperators and red for defectors.
 Note also that, if one strategy changes, not only the (A,B) pair changes.
-If A copies the strategy of B, we get $+2(d,c)-2(d,c)$, and $+2(c,c)$.
+For this example,if A copies the strategy of B, we get $+2(d,c)-2(d,c)$, and $+2(c,c)$.
 If B copies the strategy of A, we get $-3(c,c)$ and $-1(d,c)+3(d,c)$.

 The transition probabilities are given by one strategy of a pair flipping $p_{A,B\rightarrow B,B}$, which is given by